 The first stop was a beautiful village named Zülpich with ruins and an ATM (yay!).
 We enjoyed walking around and looking at the cobbled streets and gardens.
 Felix described climbing all over the ruins as a kid.
 That struck Jackson and I as very strange: nothing in our countries is anywhere close to being a ruin!
 And if it was, there’d be no chance that kids could climb on it.
 As we explored the gardens, the church bells started chiming madly; it set a wonderfully romantic mood.

 Next, we pulled into a lovely old dairy farm made of red bricks called Haus Bollheim Handels near Oberelvenich.
 Felix would point to a place and describe a childhood memory and the people he played with.
 Then, like magic, the people he’d describe would walk out from around a corner!
 We wound up meeting about a dozen different people who had known Felix when he was a kid.
-We got invited to have cake and coffee with some of them and wound up chatting about travel with a group of extremely well-spoken locals (I honestly felt really bad that they all had to speak English on the behalf of Jackson and I- I wish I spoke German).
+We got invited to have cake and coffee with some of them and wound up chatting about travel with a group of extremely well-spoken locals (I honestly felt really bad that they all had to speak English on Jackson and my behalf– I wish I spoke German).

 The local pastor of the church came to join us and invited us to come see the chapel.
-It was a simple place and the pastor, a very sweet, friendly and calming woman, explained how the community had built the chapel and how they were hoping to get the government’s approval to build a new church soon.
+It was a simple place and the pastor, a very sweet, friendly and calm woman, explained how the community had built the chapel and how they were hoping to get the government’s approval to build a new church soon.
 I was struck at how simple and beautiful it all was.
 This small one-room building was so important to the community and was a place for people to come together to be around each other.

 The pastor looked at me as we were saying our goodbyes and wished me peace and “inner calm” for the future.
 I tried very hard not to start crying.
 It was such a simple wish for me and yet was so full of goodwill and earnestness.
 I didn’t feel like she wanted to convert me or get me to find Jesus or give me pamphlets about the church; none of that.
 She was just being extremely sweet.
 I told Felix as much and he agreed, saying that “she is a very special person, she makes everyone feel calm.”